KRNK97/theExchange/README.md

-# the Exchange (Blog)
+# the Exchange (Django based blog)

-The Exchange is a blogging web-app developed using the Django framework.
-The application features user registeration, authentication, posts crud, updating user data, likes and comments.
+This is a blogging site developed with Django.
+The blog features-

+- User Authentication ( Login, Logout, Registeration )
+- CRUD operations on posts
+- Updating user accounts
+- Post likes & comments

+### Packages/ Technologies Used

+- Python as the language
+- Django as the frame work
+- Html, css , js, Bootstrap for front-end
+- Postgres as db on heroku
+- Heroku for deployment

+### Deployment/ Working link

+- The app is deployed at -